 - Emails or text messages discussing the property hazard or the accident

 - Property maintenance records

 In addition to evidence of liability, you also need evidence that you were injured in the fall.
-Property owners, tenants, and their insurance companies routinely defend against premises liability claims by arguing that victims cannot link their injuries to the accident in question.
+Property owners, tenants, and insurance companies routinely defend against premises liability claims by arguing that victims cannot link their injuries to the accident.
 To document the cause of your injuries, you should see a doctor as soon as possible (if you haven’t already).
 If you aren’t sure where you can go to get care immediately, you should contact a local law firm for a referral.

 5 Common Fall Accident Scenarios in Florida